-A BCHS graduate student may repeat a course only once to achieve a passing grade and may repeat only two courses during his or her entire program of study.
+A Bouvé graduate student may repeat a course only once to achieve a passing grade and may repeat only two courses during the entire program of study.
 A student may be on probation for only two semesters, or until the course is offered again, unless the advisor approves an action plan that specifies a longer (but definite) period.
-A student may only be placed on probation twice during enrollment in BCHS and must correct all deficiencies, as specified, in each respective action plan during the applicable probationary period.
+A student may only be placed on probation twice during enrollment in Bouvé and must correct all deficiencies, as specified, in each respective action plan during the applicable probationary period.
 Failure to remediate the deficiency within the agreed time may result in dismissal from the program.
-During the period of probation, the student must earn a GPA of 3.000 or better each semester, or the student is subject to dismissal from BCHS.
+During the period of probation, the student must earn a GPA of 3.000 or better each semester, or the student is subject to dismissal from Bouvé.
 Note that individual graduate programs may have additional requirements that must be included in the probation action plan.

-A student will be removed from academic probation after they have attained a cumulative GPA of 3.000, earned a passing grade in a repeated course, and/or demonstrated satisfactory performance in a clinical course.
+A student will be removed from academic probation after the student has attained a cumulative GPA of 3.000, earned a passing grade in a repeated course, and/or demonstrated satisfactory performance in a clinical course.